Abandoned & Little-Known Airfields:

 Piper threatened suit against Taylor allegedly for infringing his rights,

-Under Taylor’s presidency Taylorcraft Corporation grew to a production of eight planes a day & 750 employees,
+Under Taylor’s presidency Taylorcraft Corporation grew to a production of 8 planes / day & 750 employees,

 one of the major industries of Alliance.